dannywillems/dannywillems.github.io/_posts/2024-01-13-engineer-in-el-world.md

 ```
 (copilot :location (recipe :fetcher github :repo "dannywillems/copilot.el" :branch "dw/main" :files ("*.el" "dist")))
 ```
-It is essentially main branch with all PRs merged.
+It is essentially the main branch with all PRs merged.

 Results of the day regarding el engineering:
 - trying to use, again, VSCode.
 I learnt how to use CTRL+SHIFT+P to access the configuration list.
 Switched to WINDOWS-X as in Spacemacs.